psreed/ibvs/README.md

 ```
 cp ibvs/data/common.yaml.example ibvs/data/common.yaml
 ```
-4. Modify the `common.yaml` for your environment and desired setup
+4. Modify the `common.yaml` for your environment and desired setup.
+All entries which are encased in angled brackets `< >` must be set to your environment specifics.
+Note: Passwords and other strings with special characters should be enclosed in single quotes:
 ```
 vi ibvs/data/common.yaml
 ```